XDagger/xdagj/README.md

 ## Run XDAGJ

-In XDAGJ， Config.java is a global configuration class.
-If specified configuration parameters are not configured，the default parameters will be used.
+In XDAGJ，`resource/conf.setting` is a global configuration file.
+If specified configuration parameters are not configured，the default parameters will be used.Refer [hutool](https://www.hutool.cn/docs/#/setting/%E6%A6%82%E8%BF%B0)

 To avoid stack overflow, increase the STACK value of the JVM to at least 4096k when loading the test network data.